iDigitalFlame/RaspberryPi/README.md

 This repo is dedicated to my build, install and configuration scripts for the [RaspberryPi](https://www.raspberrypi.org).

-You can use the `install.sh` (or `install-aarch64.sh` for Pi3-Pi4/PiZero2) script to install and configure an ArchLinux install that contains:
+You can use the `install.sh` script to install and configure an ArchLinux install that contains:

 - Auto DHCP for eth0
 - Read-only Root